Galarzaa90/NabBot/docs/commands/admin.md

 ----

-## /setlevelsdeathschannel [*name*]
+## /setlevelsdeathschannels
+**Syntax**: /setlevelsdeathschannels
-*Other aliases: /setlevelschannel, /setdeathschannel, /setlevelchannel, /setdeathchannel, /setleveldeathchannel*
+**Other aliases:** /setlevelschannel, /setdeathschannel, /setlevelchannel, /setdeathchannel, /setleveldeathchannel

 By default, announcements are made on the highest channel the bot can see.
 This command can be used to change this channel.